qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/intro-to-jupyterlab.md

 background-image: "https://live.staticflickr.com/65535/50237921218_962ba3da87_k.jpg"
 title-slide-attributes:
   data-notes: |-
-    In this workshop, we're going to be using JupyterLab for our hands-on work because it provides a convenient and consistent computing environment that eliminates distracting challenges caused by differing operating systems.
+    In this workshop, we are going to be using JupyterLab for our hands-on work because it provides a convenient and consistent computing environment that eliminates distracting challenges caused by differing operating systems.

-    We'll use JupyterLab in the cloud via a service called "CryoCloud", which everyone should already be registered for.
+    We will use JupyterLab in the cloud via a service called "CryoCloud", which everyone should already be registered for.
 If you're not, please use the break time following this module to register!
-Send a message to Matt or Trey on Slack with your GitHub username as soon as possible and we'll ensure your registration goes through quickly.
+Send a message to Matt or Trey on Slack with your GitHub username as soon as possible and we will ensure your registration goes through quickly.
 ---